PROFINET growth continues to accelerate year over year across all industry verticals. Read about the technology below that fuels this success.

 In Process Automation

-PI is a primary supporter of the WirelessHART protocol (based on IEEE802.15.4).
-A standard adapter interface for WirelessHART has been agreed by PI in conjunction with other process automation organizations including HART Communication Foundation and Fieldbus Foundation, so users benefit from a single technology offer from vendors.
+PI is a primary supporter of the WirelessHART protocol (ISA 100.11a).
+A standard adapter interface for WirelessHART has been agreed by PI in conjunction with other process automation organizations including HART Communication Foundation and Fieldbus Foundation.
+Therefore, users benefit from a single technology offer from multiple vendors.

 In Discrete Automation